-Contact lenses are a particularly favourable alternative to eyeglasses for those that want to see everything without compromise.
+Contact lenses are a particularly favorable alternative to eyeglasses for those that want to see everything without compromise.
 Unfortunately, contact lens wearers that struggle with allergies during certain times of the year can experience hyper-sensitive dry eyes and difficulty seeing clearly.
-Winter is an especially bothersome season for allergies, causing itchy and dry eyes from house dust, dander and less ventilation in the home.
+Winter is an especially bothersome season for allergies, causing itchy and dry eyes from house dust, dander, and less ventilation in the home.

 To keep your eyes itch-free and maintain optimal vision this winter, Blink Vision Care has the top five tips for you to follow.

 Allergens dry out eyes and leave them irritated and sensitive.
 Keep your eyes hydrated with eye drops every two hours to avoid them becoming irritated.
 The more frequently you apply the drops, the less likely the allergens will stick to the surface of your contact lenses.
 When purchasing eye drops, opt for artificial tears over red-eye relievers for more effective care.